 From the top of the hill the trail drops 240-feet into a drainage traversing pretty meadows with pockets of Engelmann spruce and firs.
 A second climb gains 370-ft. reaching the top of a hill at 2.4 miles.

-Beyond the second climb the trail ascends on easy to moderate grades through meadows and forests for the next 1.6 miles, gaining 400-ft.
+Beyond the second climb the trail descends on moderate grades for 0.4 miles and then ascends on easy to moderate grades through meadows and forests for 1.6 miles, gaining 400-ft.
 Openings offer great views of Engineer Mountain (12,968-ft.), Jura Knob and Twin Sisters to the west.
 As the trail swings east views open to North Twilight Peak (13,075) to the south.

 At 4.0 miles the path enters heavy timber and stays in the woods for the next 1.1 miles.
 At 5.1 miles the trail drops into a small depression, skirts a marshy area to your left (east), and then climbs over a hill to the basin holding Crater Lake (11,640-ft.) at 5.5 miles.
 North Twilight Peak, rising to the southwest, forms the perfect backdrop for this pretty lake ringed by a forest.